starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 ## Shadows

-PatternFly has 4 levels of shadows, always variables to apply `box-shadow`:
+PatternFly has 6 types of shadows, always variables to apply `box-shadow`:

 ```sass
 $pf-box-shadow-sm